Total Carbon Footprint

 Environmentally conscious materials.

-In addition to eliminating toxins and designing products with highly recyclable aluminum enclosures, Apple works with environmentally conscious materials including recycled plastics, recycled paper, biopolymers, and vegetable-based inks.
-We have also found ways to reengineer secondary materials to the high standard of our designs.
-For example, our fan assemblies in Mac Pro use advanced materials derived from repolymerized plastic bottles.
+In addition to eliminating toxins and designing products with highly recyclable aluminium enclosures, Apple works with environmentally conscious materials including recycled plastics, recycled paper, biopolymers and vegetable-based inks.
+We have also found ways to re-engineer secondary materials to the high standard of our designs.
+For example, our fan assemblies in Mac Pro use advanced materials derived from repolymerised plastic bottles.
 Speaker assemblies and internal brackets in the Apple Thunderbolt Display are made from recycled PC-ABS.
 In 2012, our latest achievements included the AirPort Express enclosure, which includes biopolymers derived from industrial-grade rapeseed and recycled PC-ABS.
-And the aluminum stand on the iMac is made using 30 percent recycled content.
-Our packaging designs for many products use pulp fiber from post-consumer paper streams, and we use vegetable-based inks for in-box materials.
+And the aluminium stand on the iMac is made using 30 per cent recycled content.
+Our packaging designs for many products use pulp fibre from post-consumer paper streams, and we use vegetable-based inks for in-box materials.
 And not only are iTunes Gift Cards recyclable, they are made from recycled paper.

 greenhouse gas emissions